 To the extent the Indictment can fairly be read to allege that the Farm Loans themselves are the relevant securities, it fails to allege how "the motivations that would prompt a reasonable seller and buyer to enter into" the Farm Loans differ from any routine commercial loan.
 Reves v.
 Ernst & Young, 491 U.S. 56, 66 (1990) (noting that where notes "advance some other commercial or consumer purchase" beyond the profit the note is expected to generate, it is unlikely to be a security).
 The Indictment also fails to allege that there was some "plan of distribution" of the Farm Loan notes suggesting that they could be traded in a secondary market for "speculation or investment," which would be indicative of a security.
 Id. (quoting SEC v.
 C.M.
 Joiner Leasing Corp., 320 U.S. 344, 351 (1943)).
-Without more, the Indictment lacks the factual allegations necessary to allow the Court to conclude that the Farms Loans could be securities and not-as their name itself indicates-merely loans.
-Accordingly, to the extent the Indictment alleges that the Farm Loans are the relevant securities underlying Count 5, that count must be dismissed as a matter of law.
+Without more, the Indictment lacks the factual allegations necessary to allow the Court to conclude that the Farms Loans could be securities and not-as the name itself indicates-merely loans.
+Accordingly, to the extent the Indictment alleges that the

-If, on the other hand, the Indictment relies on GTV equity as the security underlying Count Five, that count fails as a matter of law because the Farm Loan Program was not conducted "in connection with a purchase or sale" of GTV shares.
-See Dabit, 547 U.S. at 85.As noted above,
+Farm Loans are the relevant securities underlying Count Eight, that count must be dismissed as a matter of law.

-"[a] fraudulent misrepresentation or omission is not made 'in connection with' such a 'purchase or sale of a covered security' unless it is material to a decision by one or more individuals (other than the fraudster) to buy or sell a 'covered' security."
+If, on the other hand, the Indictment relies on GTV equity as the security underlying Count Eight, that count fails as a matter of law because the Farm Loan Program was not conducted "in connection with a purchase or sale" of GTV shares.
+See Dabit, 547 U.S. at 85.
+As noted above, "[a] fraudulent misrepresentation or omission is not made 'in connection with' such a 'purchase or sale of a covered security' unless it is material to a decision by one or more individuals (other than the fraudster) to buy or sell a 'covered' security."
 Chadbourne, 571 U.S. at 387.
 According to the Indictment, by the time the Farm Loan Program began, the GTV Private Placement had already been completed.
-(See Ind., ¶ 14(a) (no allegation that GTV stock was offered for sale after June 2020).)3 Thus, the GTV Private Placement cannot be the securities transaction that underlies Count Five because the alleged fraud happened after the securities transactions.
+(See Ind., ¶ 17(a) (no allegation that GTV stock was offered for sale after June 2020).)
+Thus, the GTV Private Placement cannot be the securities transaction that underlies Count Eight because the alleged fraud happened after the securities transactions.
 See Press v.
 Chem.
 Inv.
 Servs.
 Corp., 166 F.3d 529, 537 (2d Cir.
 1999) (to satisfy "in connection" prong, scheme to defraud had to "somehow induc[e] the purchaser to purchase the security at issue").

-Nor can the Indictment satisfy the "in connection requirement" by relying on Mr. Kwok's alleged statements that Farm Loans would be convertible into GTV stock on unspecified terms at an indefinite point in the future (see Ind., ¶ 14 (alleging that Mr. Kwok and Mr. Je "and others working on their behalf and at their direction" fraudulently solicited investment by "promising that [the Farm Loans] would be convertible into GTV common stock at a conversion rate of one share per dollar loaned").
-Such a theory fails for multiple reasons.
-First, the Indictment does not allege that any subsequent GTV stock offering or conversion was planned or even contemplated when the Farm Loan Program was announced in August 2020.
-As noted above, the sale of GTV stock had been completed by the time the Farm Loan Program is alleged to have begun.
-Second, there is
+Nor can the Indictment satisfy the "in connection" requirement by relying on Mr. Kwok's alleged statements that Farm Loans would be convertible into GTV stock on unspecified terms at an indefinite point in the future (see Ind., ¶ 17 (alleging that Mr. Kwok and Mr. Je "and others working on their behalf and at their direction" fraudulently solicited investment by "promising that [the Farm Loans] would be convertible into GTV common stock at a conversion rate of one share

-3 Moreover, the Indictment claims that, in connection with the Farm Loan Program, Mr. Kwok allegedly misrepresented the value of GTV when he stated that it had a valuation of \$2 billion, even though "GTV was a new business that generated no revenue."
-(Id., ¶ 14(d).)
-As described below, see infra pp. 30-32, this statement is not false, but even if it were, it was allegedly made on August 2, 2020--two months after the GTV Private Placement closed in June 2020.
+$^7$ Moreover, the Indictment claims that, in connection with the Farm Loan Program, Mr. Kwok allegedly misrepresented the value of GTV when he stated that it had a valuation of \$2 billion, even though "GTV was a new business that generated no revenue."
+(Id., ¶ 17(d).)
+As described below, see infra pp. 41-43, this statement is not false, but even if it were, it was allegedly made on August 2, 2020-two months after the GTV Private Placement closed in June 2020.